oscerd/camel-chunk/README.md

 ## Introduction

-This component use the the Java Chunk library: http://www.x5software.com/chunk/examples/ChunkExample?loc=en_US
+This component use the Java Chunk library: http://www.x5software.com/chunk/examples/ChunkExample?loc=en_US

 Chunk is a Template Engine for Java similar to Apache Velocity, Mustache Java and Freemarker